CamWass/firebase-error/README.md

 firebase deploy --project YOUR_PROJECT_ID
 ```

-Then you can optionally change the firebase auth email action handler:
+Then you can change the firebase auth email action handler:

 1. Open your project in the Firebase console.
 2. Go to the Email Templates page in the Auth section.